-During 2015/16 the Trust invested £34k to improve waste segregation by refurbishing the main waste compound.
+During 2015/16, the Trust invested £34k in improving waste segregation by refurbishing the main waste compound.
 The Trust is keen to ensure the safe and sustainable management of wastes produced from its healthcare activities.
-The Trust continually requires to demonstrate that sufficient measures are in place to comply with healthcare waste regulations.
+The Trust continually requires demonstrating that sufficient measures are in place to comply with healthcare waste regulations.